alexanderkotsev/2017.2/encoding-gp-procedure.md

 | Ad:Address/inspireId/namespace     | $.properties.inspireId_namespace     |
 | ... | ...      |

-- Executable transformation script, incl. software-specific approaches that can be replicated.

 #### Step 3.
 Data validation
 Confirming the approach through the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/) can be achieved through deriving and validating GML instances based on the mapping performed in Step 2.
 The GML instances and the test report from the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/) (html) should be made available.

-## Update to the glossary
-- Additional encoding
-- Alternative encoding
-- Default encoding
-- Model-transformation rules
-- Encoding-specific rules